harness/developer-hub/tutorials/cd-pipelines/secret-and-secret-managers/secret-secretmanager.md

 Harness sanitizes deployment logs and any script outputs to mask text secret values.

-Lets create pipeline which will print logs on the console to see how Harness sanitization logs.
+Let's create a pipeline that will print logs on the console to see how Harness sanitization logs.

-### Create a New Secret.
+### Create a new secret.
 -  Select **New Secret**, and then select **Text**.
 -  Enter the secret name `docsecret`.
--  For the secret value, add string `docsecret`
+-  For the secret value, add the string `docsecret`.
 -  Select **Save**.

 ### Create a Pipeline.